Personal Tutor System

 - Concerns that you may not wish to raise with your Personal Tutor.

-Year Tutors may represent you in University processes, such as in the investigation of plagiarism, other sorts of cheating and in investigating or disciplinary committees, although these cases may be referred to the Director of Academic and Pastoral Support in more severe cases.
+Year Tutors may represent you in University processes, such as in the investigation of plagiarism, other sorts of cheating, exam boards and in investigating or disciplinary committees, although these cases may be referred to the Senior Tutor in more severe cases.

-Under the guidance of the Director of Undergraduate Studies, the Director of Academic and Pastoral Support (DAPS) has overall responsibility for the operation and design of the Personal Tutor system in Economics.
-Personal Tutors and Year Tutors may defer cases needing higher-level support, particularly those in which advocacy or representation at a University committee are warranted, to the Director of Academic and Pastoral Support.
-The Director of Academic and Pastoral Support is also the convenor and member of the Student-Staff Liaison Committee (SSLC).
+Under the guidance of the Director of Undergraduate Studies, the Senior Tutor has overall responsibility for the operation and design of the Personal Tutor system in Economics.
+Personal Tutors and Year Tutors may defer cases needing higher-level support, particularly those in which advocacy or representation at a University committee are warranted, to the Senior Tutor.

 Another aspect of their role is to review students with poor attendance or study records.
 Where this — or other sources of Department information — identifies cases of students with poor attendance records or with other apparent study problems, the relevant Year Tutor will have the responsibility of contacting you to suggest a review meeting.
+If a meeting is required we will use various platforms to contact you such as email, Skype and Microsoft Teams.
 You might choose to involve the Personal Tutor in this discussion.

-Find out more about the Director of Academic and Pastoral Support at the DAPS webpages.
+Find out more about the Senior Tutor at the APS webpages.

 Your wellbeing is important to us and we are always here to help you.
-We have introduced daily Wellbeing Drop-in sessions where you are welcome to call by and speak with one of the members of our Academic and Pastoral Support team.
-The drop-in sessions are daily between 10-11am and 2-3pm in Room S0.97.
-Our Welfare Officer - Ann Simper - will also be holding drop-in sessions twice per week.
-If there is something troubling you, or hindering you from focusing on your studies please do make contact.
+If there is something troubling you, or hindering you from focusing on your studies please do make contact with our Pastoral Support (PS) team.
 One of the members of the team will be able to signpost you to the appropriate person or service.

-Please note this is not a replacement for attending Personal Tutor meetings.
+Please note: this is not a replacement for attending online Personal Tutor meetings.

-The University has a very detailed webpage describing how Warwick operates its welfare system that you also may wish to access:
+The University has a very detailed webpage describing how Warwick operates its welfare system.
+Please make yourself familiar with all the services available to you: Wellbeing Support Services

 References and referees